 This law specifically creates a cause of action for you to take your case directly to Virginia’s courts by filing a complaint within 300 days of the discharge.
 You also have the option to file a formal complaint with the Virginia Division of Human Rights.
 Much like the EEOC, this department has the authority to investigate and punish employers who violate the law.

-Get Assistance from a Virginia Age Discrimination Attorney
+Virginia Age Discrimination Attorney

 No one should face any adverse effects at work because of their age.
 Depending on the size of the company, employees may be able to file a complaint with the state of Virginia, the federal government, or nobody at all.
 In light of this, it may be vital for you to understand your rights and potential legal remedies for discriminatory practices.